imxugan/CSGO-Skill/CONTRIBUTING.md

 You should always comment your code.
 Contributing a lot of code with no comments will make it harder to accept your work.
 All the same, contributing more comments than code is distracting and makes actual changes harder to spot.
 It will also make the code base harder for others to understand and work with.
 Be a good programmer and comment your code where necessary, or where you feel certain operations might be confusing and could benefit from a short explanation. *Do not include your name in any comments unless otherwise specified, like with translations.*

 ## Testing
 At the current moment, there is no testing for the website or app other than just physically messing around with the app.
-We try to develop the website and app to be very modular and with excellent error reporting so that problems are easily traceable, isolated, and fixable with minor adjustments.
+We try to develop the website and app to be very modular and with verbose error reporting so that problems are easily traceable, and fixable with minor adjustments.

 To get an idea for how to report errors, just look at the code.
 I trust that you know how to properly test changes by setting up your own tests or by just using the app or website itself.
 More extensive testing is done before accepting code changes, that way you can just focus on coding.